|Particulate Monitoring||Guided Research: Data Analysis|

 So, now that I have my data, what do I do with it?Visualizing Data

 Graphs are one way to visualize data and to help the researcher look for patterns.
-A graph is used to show the relationships of data collected from the experiment.
+A graph is used to show the relationships of data collected from the expreiment.
 Graphs must be constructed accurately and accoring to accepted rules.
 Usually, a graph shows the relationship between two kinds of data.
 These data are called variables.
-In this research the variables are percent lichen coverage and tardigrade density and tardigrade diversity.
+In this research the variables are day time high temperature and the level of ground-level ozone.
 These are two types of variables.

 The independent variable is data that influences the outcome of the experiment.
 Often the experimenter has control over this variable.
 Time is a very common independent variable.
 This data is plotted in the horizontal axis, x axis.
-In our research we are going to explore the relationship of percent lichen coverage and tardigrade density and diversity.
-Percent lichen coverage is our independent variable.
+In our research we are going to explore the relationship of temperature and ozone.
+Day time high temperature is our independent variable.

 The dependent variable depends on the conditions of the investigation, and frequently on the independent variable.
 The dependent variable is sometimes refered to as the outcome variable.
 The dependent data is plotted on the vertical axis, the y axis.
-In our research we have two dependent variables, tardigrade density and tardigrade diversity.
+In our research the level of ground-level ozone is our dependent variable.